AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

 ## Project setup

-In Xcode, follow the steps to create the environment necessary to integrate live streaming into your app.
+In Xcode, follow the steps to create the environment necessary to integrate video call into your app.

 1. [Create a new project](https://help.apple.com/xcode/mac/current/#/dev07db0e578) for an iOS app using the **Single View App** template.
 Make sure you select **Storyboard** as the user interface.